joanrig/vacation_bidder/notes/devlog.md

 allow users to
-2 make their attractions (not attraction notes) public, included in all Attractions 3 create their own categories (not viewable by others) 2 collect others' categories
+2 make their attractions (not attraction notes) public, included in all Attractions 3 create their own categories (not viewable by others) will involve user category join table 2 collect others' categories
 3 mass assign categories to attractions
+? share vacations view? with guests.

 3 deploy to heroku